Refugee-Learning-Accelerator/rla-course-central/week0/onboarding.md

 3. Join the RLA team.
 4. Introduce yourself in the General channel!
 5. Go back to [GitLab](https://gitlab.refugeelearning.site).
 Click `Groups`, then `Explore public groups`, then `RLA`, then `Request Access`.
 Your request should be approved within a few seconds.
-6. Now you will need to add your information in [this file](https://gitlab.refugeelearning.site/rla/course-central/blob/master/participants.json).
-There are two options for how to do this--you may pick whichever you prefer.
+6. Now you will need to register by adding your information in [this file](https://gitlab.refugeelearning.site/rla/course-central/blob/master/participants.json).
+There are two options for how to do this--you may pick whichever you prefer below.

 #### Option 1: Registering through web interface